-The Guaguin is open for lunch and reservation only for dinner.
+The Gauguin is open for lunch and reservation only for dinner.
 It is the place to come if you want a little more privacy or food that is a tiny bit more special.
 Each table here gets its very own pagoda.
 It is the tropical dream.
 Looking down the menu, you will find a more Caribbean flavour to the dishes, but it is definitely fusion.
 I had spring rolls, an amazingly tender goat curry and a scrummy tart for dessert.
 There was also a wide wine list to pick from which you wont find at Sea Grape.

 The Coffee Shop

 If you’re peckish between meals, need a caffeine fix or just love air-conditioning then spend a few minutes in the coffee shop.
-Here they set out afternoon tea so you can grab a little cake or three.
+Here they set out afternoon tea so you can grab a little cake…or three.
 There’s tea and coffee all day and a selection of books to relax with.
 I found it too cold but Mr Fluskey loved it!

-The tipi bar is the main bar on campus.
+The Tee Pee Bar is the main bar on campus.
 It is the best spot to get a drink from if you’re at the beach, the barefoot grill or the pool.
 There is a great selection of spirits, cocktails and sparkling wine (which seemed to be the favourite of lots of guests).
 We discovered that their smoothies were seriously delicious and so started having them with a little rum thrown in.
 Top marks to the bar staff who were totally accommodating and good humoured throughout our stay.

 We enjoyed grabbing a drink here and taking it into the restaurants or out onto the deck.
-The deck is great place to relax and watch the sunset as it faces over the ocean and towards the west.
+This deck is great place to relax and watch the sunset as it faces over the ocean and towards the west.

 The Rum Shack

-So we spent three nights at Galley Bay Resort and on each of those, we found our way to the Rum Shack.
+So we spent three nights at Galley Bay Resort and Spa and on each of those, we found our way to The Rum Shack.
 Along with the most wonderful staff behind the bar, you will find two shelves.
 The top shelf is full of sipping rums, and the lower for mixing.
 Everything is included in the all-inclusive price and so you can travel the Caribbean through it’s greatest export.
 The person behind the bar will walk you through a tasting and you may just end up discovering that the $80 bottle is just your cup of tea.

 Manager’s Cocktail Party

-Once a week, down by the rum shack, the managers throw a little soiree.
+Once a week, down by The Rum Shack, the managers throw a little soiree.
 When we went, they had a great selection of canapes and some tasty cocktails.
 The folk band was hilarious and it was such a wonderful way to meet both the staff and the other guests.
 They even had giveaways from the diamond shop and for a whole week’s stay at the resort!
 It is definitely worth a stop.